sungsit/sungsit-grunt/app/about.md

 My random thoughts ...

 If you need a place
-To simply take some notes like this,
+To collect some notes like this,
 See [GithubPages](http://pages.github.com/).